jacobprall/compression-presentation-app/README.md

 SELECT generate_series(latest.time + INTERVAL '1 week', latest.time + INTERVAL '6 month', INTERVAL '1 min') AS time,
 (random()*30)::int as device, random()*80 - 40 AS temperature from latest;
 ```

-Basically we're appending data with one week interval to guarantee we don't
+The insert will append new data with one week interval to guarantee we don't
 touch any previous chunk but creates new ones.
 It keeps inserting ~ 40k records
 per month.